auglxw/Multi-Class-Income-Classification/README.md

 # SC1015_proj

-# we are tej, augustine and ryan :)
+# we are teg, augustine and ryan :)